-One of the biggest things I learned when I stepped into a Crossfit world was that nutrition and workouts go together like a please and thank you.
+One of the biggest things I learned when I stepped into world of health and fitness was that nutrition and workouts go together like a please and thank you.
 If you focus on only one you are cutting yourself short.
 Focus on both and you're going to see your performance and weight progress get in line.

 If you just eat healthy but aren't active no bueno.
 And conversely, if you work hard but eat crap, well you won't win the fight that way either.
 Shed your silent tear now and move on.